 “Abia” is an acronym formed from the initial letters of four groups of people, namely: Aba, Bende, Isuikwuato and Afikpo.
 These constituted the major groups in the state at its creation.
-At the country’s independence in 1960, Abia was part of the then Eastern Region.
-From 27th May 1967, it became a part of the East Central State, created by the then Head of State of the Federal Military Government, General Yakubu Gowon.
-On 3rd February 1967, the Federal Military Government headed by General Murtala Mohammed split East Central State into two states -Anambra and Imo.
+At the country’s independence in 1960, Abia State nicknamed the God’s Own State was part of the then Eastern Region but was carved out from Imo State on 27 August 1991.

 Abia State Snapshot